We all know that happy kids means happy parents, so here’s our curated list of family-friendly restaurants

 Fini’s has locations multiple locations in Hong Kong.

-8. Cosy play zones and free food at Tree Cafe
+8. Tree Cafe: cosy play zones and free food

 While TREE is one of our fave furniture stores and home stores in Hong Kong, little do people know that they have an amazing family-friendly cafe in Ap Lei Chau.
 Other than hanging around at the relaxing wooden play zone, kids can enjoy a free babycino, mini cupcake and banana.
 Their ladies restroom also has a spacious changing station, making the changing process more comfortable and convenient.
 If you want to shop some furniture while keeping kids and daddy entertained, TREE Cafe is the perfect place.